Nuclear Nonproliferation Education and Research Center (NEREC) Graduate Fellows Program

 Fulbright-Schuman Program Outreach to U.S. Scholars & Students

 European Union and Trans-Atlantic Relationship Research and Study Opportunities - Funding is available for American and European researchers, lecturers, international educators, and graduate students to focus on a wide range of issues concerning the European Union and the U.S.-EU relationship.
 The Fulbright-Schuman Program provides $3,000 per month plus a travel stipend, visa, and health and accident insurance for grants between two months and one academic year.
-Check the Fulbright-Schuman Opportunties Flyer for deadline and other information.
+Check the their website for more information.

 Petit Undergraduate Research Scholarship

 The Petit Undergraduate Research Scholars program is a competitive scholarship program, open to all Atlanta area university students, which allows undergraduates to conduct independent research in the laboratories of the Parker H. Petit Institute for Bioengineering and Bioscience.
-More info on this website.
+More info on this Petit Institute Website.

 SMART (Science, Mathematics, and Research for Transformation) Program

 The SMART (Science, Mathematics, and Research for Transformation) Program will pay for all educational expenses for a B.S., M.S. or Ph.D. program, and then provide scholars unique opportunities to work as research scientists or engineers on cutting edge technology in world class Department of Defense facilities.
-A comprehensive list of facilities can be found on the SMART website - check their website for additional information.
+A comprehensive list of facilities can be found on the SMART website.

 SSRC's (Social Science Research Council) ~ Eurasia Dissertation Support Fellowship